haller-erne/ogs-samples/he-007-station-io/ST04-sockettray-enip/README.md

 # ST01-sockettray-enip

-This OGS sample project shows how to exchange data with the MURR IMPACT67-ProE EtherNet/IP IO-Link master remote IO device.
+This OGS sample project shows how to exchange data with the Turck TBEN-S1-8DXP EtherNet/IP IO remote IO device.
 The setup is similar to the sample [../ST01-button-modbus](../ST01-button-modbus), but uses EtherNet/IP instead of Modbus/TCP and connects the IO to implement a socket tray function instead of a acknowledge button.